ministryofjustice/hmpps-spring-boot-sqs/README.md

 If you're building an application with Reactive endpoints then your ResourceServer or Node app will be configured to support Reactive.

-To switch to the reactive Queue admin endpoints add configuration `hmpps.sqs.reactiveApi=true` to your configuration properties.
+The library will automatically switch to the reactive Queue admin endpoints if it detects a running a reactive application (`@ConditionalOnWebApplication(type = REACTIVE)`).
 Note that this will disable the non-reactive endpoints (which are enabled by default).

 ### Testcontainers